 At Moorside High School we consider attendance to be central to academic achievement, the higher the level of attendance, the greater the chance of success.
 Each year the school sets an attendance target of 96 per cent and the expectation is that all students achieve this 96 per cent attendance equates to no more than 7 days absence per academic year.
-Your child’s attendance will be monitored daily by Mrs Jones in the Attendance Office and if further intervention is needed Mrs Jones will interview your child and will invite parents into school to discuss further interventions.
+Your child’s attendance will be monitored daily by our Attendance Officer and if further intervention is needed, parents will be invited into school to discuss further interventions.
 Persistent poor attendance may be referred to the Educational Welfare Officer.

 Students with good attendance and punctuality are regularly rewarded at Moorside and success is always celebrated.